Giuseppe & Gaetano Friscia's Ancestors

 ~<^>~

-It is not known when Damiano and Sonofria died, but he was alive when his son Bernardo was married in 1609.
+It is not known when Damiano and his wife died, but it is documented that he was alive when his son Bernardo was married on October 5, 1609.
+Unfortunately, a burial record for either of them has not been found.
 For now, nothing else is known about them.

 ~< Back to Chart >~